Sowmya-1730/Technical_Papers/CLI_TechnicalPaper.md

 chmod -R 755 d2

-## Start the firefox browser
+## Start the Firefox browser
 firefox &

-## List all processes in your computer
+## List all processes on your computer
 ps -ef

 ## Find pid of Firefox browser.
 Difference between parent process and child process(hint: you need to learn pipes)
 ps -ef| grep firefox | grep -v grep | awk '{print$2}'
-- ps -ef will try to load all processes running in system
+- ps -ef will try to load all processes running in the system
 - grep firefox will only check for firefox
-- grep -v grep will remove all the lines will come with the ouput of grep firefox process
+- grep -v grep will remove all the lines that come with the output of grep firefox process
-- awk '{print$2}' will only print second column where PID's will be showed.
+- awk '{print$2}' will only print the second column where PID's will be shown.

 ## Kill the process (Hint: pipes, awk, xargs, kill)